figueroaignacio/figueroaignacio/README.md

-# Hi, I'm Nacho! 👋 Software developer with a strong focus in the Frontend side.
+# Hi, I'm Ignacio! 👋 Software developer with a strong focus in the Frontend side.

 ### About Me
 I've been diving into the web ecosystem on my own for nearly three years now focusing on the Frontend Development, soaking up everything I can about crafting awesome user interfaces.
 Always hungry to learn and stay on top of the latest web tech.